top of page

 (Quite quickly you realise the number of other languages which are spoken in a country so it’s worth making a note of what other languages are widely spoken and by what percent of people)

-INTERNATIONAL DEMAND
+INTERNATIONAL SEO DEMAND

 Next we have to get a feel for how many people are searching for what we’re selling.